ivpk/uapi/draft/openapi/docs.md

 ## Maturity

 Metadata and data maturity is defined in DSA<>.
 To comply to UDTS specification maturity level MUST be at least 2.
-Highest maturity level be should be strived for.
+Highest maturity level be *SHOULD* be strived for.

 Data values might have different forms depending on data maturity level.
 There are five maturity levels: